 He also picked on merchants from Lombardy thereby assuring that they preferred to transact business in London where there is still a ‘Lombard Street’.
 He may even have contributed to London’s eventual rise to be the world’s global financial centre (sorry New York).

-The Templars then were undone not so much because of Satanic rituals and sodomitic initiations but because a cash strapped French king kept licking his lips every time he passed the Paris Temple.
+The Templars then were undone not so much because of Satanic rituals and sodomitic initiations but because cash strapped King Philip kept licking his lips every time he passed the Paris Temple.
 It was too much money to ignore!